Patricio P. Pouchulu

 Royal College Street, London, 2008

 In London, most contemporary architecture is hidden behind old Victorian buildings (1837-1901).
-The Black Horse from Kentish Town -dated 1865 and a Public House since 1775- comprised a traditional Pub in the ground floor, two floors with eight bedsits (single temporary letting rooms), a maisonette and three studios at the top in the Mansard.
+The Black Horse from Kentish Town -dated 1865 and a Public House since 1775- comprised a small traditional Pub in the ground floor, plus two floors with eight bedsits (single temporary letting rooms), a maisonette and three studios at the top in the Mansard.

 South flat, entrance porche, living's corner with original Pub's windows, master bedroom.
 Copyright © 2008 PPPouchulu.